| caep-interop | May 2026 | |

 The following subject identifier formats from "Subject Identifiers for Security Event Tokens" [RFC9493] MUST be supported:¶

 Receivers MUST be prepared to accept events with any of the subject identifier formats specified in this section.
-Transmitters MUST be able to send events with at least one of subject identifier formats specified in this section.¶
+Transmitters MUST be able to send events with at least one of the subject identifier formats specified in this section.¶

 2048-bit keys.¶